celery/celery/docs/getting-started/next-steps.rst

     90

-Since these primitives are all of the subtask type they can be combined almost however you want, e.g::
+Since these primitives are all of the signature type they can be combined almost however you want, e.g::

     >>> upload_document.s(file) | group(apply_filter.s() for filter in filters)